open-contracting-extensions/public-private-partnerships/docs/framework.md

 > Public authority: name of authority, name of representative, address, telephone, fax, e-mail

+The APMG Public-Private Partnerships Certification Program Guide's [glossary](https://ppp-certification.com/ppp-certification-guide/glossary) defines it as:

 > The unit/body/department within a government that is tendering and contracting the project.
-The public counterpart in the PPP contract. ([Source](https://ppp-certification.com/ppp-certification-guide/glossary))
+The public counterpart in the PPP contract.

 #### I.14.1.
 Contract signatories